Available with Location Referencing license.

 Analyzers are used to validate the branch versioned dataset when publishing as a feature service.
 The following conditions are enforced by these analyzers:

-- ArcGIS Server 10.6 or later instances are supported.
+- ArcGIS Server 10.5 and earlier instances are not supported.

 - If Version Management is enabled under Capabilities, all layers must be of the same registration type.

 - All data must belong to a branch workspace.

 - All data must be published from the default version.